Search

 *photo link*

 There’s no doubt working at a desk all day can cause major stiffness in your back.
 Tawny Kross, DPT, TPS, a physical therapist and a pain and wellness coach who received her doctorate from Duke University, suggests forward bends to help loosen your spine.
-The key here is to practice this stretch consistently so your back muscles can get the relief it needs after a long time sitting at a computer.
+The key here is to practice this stretch consistently so your back muscles can get the relief it needs after those long hours at a computer.

-How to do it: In a sitting, standing, or long-seated starting position (sitting on the floor with legs straight in front of you), position your feet hip width apart.
+How to do it: In a sitting, standing, or long-seated position (sitting on the floor with legs straight in front of you), position your left and right foot hip-width apart.
 Fold your body forward, hinging at the hips, to touch your toes–or as far as your body lets you.
-For best results, hold this position for 30 seconds to 1 minute and repeat three times.
+Hold this position for 30 seconds to 1 minute and repeat three times.

 3. Upper Trapezius Stretch